 There are many wonderful day paddles available from our location, as well as forest trails to adjacent “pocket” beaches, a stream, and swimming lake.
 The local community also has a lot to offer, and your support makes a meaningful difference in our lives & micro-economies.

-Billy Proctor loves to invite the public to view his remarkable, display of First Nations stone tools, as well as coastal settlers’ memorabilia, in his sea-side museum.
-A visit and chat with Billy demonstrates what it is like to have lived a lifetime homesteading here in the wilderness.
-Visit his gift shop, full of books on the BC coast, art, pottery, cards….
-Please bring some cash to make purchases in addition to your stay with us.
+Billy Proctor loved to invite the public to view his remarkable, display of First Nations stone tools, as well as coastal settlers’ memorabilia, in his sea-side museum.
+A visit and chat with Billy demonstrated what it is like to have lived a lifetime homesteading here in the wilderness.
+Billy passed over in the late spring of 2025, and his property and museum are now owned by the local First Nation from Gilford Village.
+It is uncertain whether the museum will be staffed and open in 2026.

 The folks at Salmon Coast Field Station invite our guests to visit their operation, to see what they are up to.
 They have an “open-house” every Saturday and occasionally by appointment on other days.
 The station is a focal point for people studying the effects of aquaculture on the marine environment, and they are branching out to welcome other conservation-oriented research to increase the scope of their ecosystem monitoring projects.
 See www.salmoncoast.org